tran4code/calorieApp_server/docs/Documentation.md

-## New Functionalities Added to BurnOut App:
+## New Functionalities Added to BurnOut version 4:

 ## Theme and Logo Revamp
 In the latest version of BurnOut, we've given the user interface a fresh look by introducing a revamped theme and logo.
 The improved aesthetics provide a more engaging and visually appealing experience for users.